Manufacturing or selling cosmetic products

 Requesting an export certificate

-If you want to export cosmetic products outside of the European Union, you have to request an export certificate from the Netherlands Food and Consumer Product Safety Authority (in Dutch).
+If you want to export cosmetic products outside of the European Union, you need an export certificate.
+You can request an export certificate (in Dutch) from the NVWA.